bravok/bravok.github.io/_posts/2016-01-29-AOP-when-we-die.md

 square_related: recommend-spain
 ---

-The second best we can do in this would is to strengthen the relationship between people we care about.
+If at all possible try to be present, in person, when each of your Family and Friends pass away.

-Introduce them, invite them in groups, help them support one another.
+The best we can do in this world is keep a person company when they die.